anjacks12/reading-notes/README.md

-# Welcome to My Reading Page
+# Welcome to My 102 Reading Notes

 Hello, my name is Angela (https://github.com/anjacks12) and welcome to my Reading Page!
 Coding and tech is a whole new world to me and this is where I'll be displaying my Code Fellows journey.